sipeed/MaixPy/docs/doc/en/vision/camera.md

 1. if `Camera` is passed in a size larger than `1280x720`, for example written as `camera.Camera(1920, 1080, fps=60)`, then the `fps` parameter will be invalidated, and the frame rate will remain at `30fps`.
 2. A `60/80fps` frame will be offset by a few pixels compared to a `30fps` frame, and the offset will need to be corrected if the viewing angle is critical.
 3. Note that due to the fact that `60/80fps` and `30fps` share the same `isp` configuration, in some environments there will be some deviation in the quality of the screen at the two frame rates.
+4. The camera's performance depends on the system.
+Some systems may not support setting the camera to 80fps, which can result in strange patterns appearing on the screen.
+In such cases, please switch back to the normal 60fps setting.

 ## Image correction